 Underscore is committed to providing the greatest amplification of Indigenous people and issues through our formal and informal partnerships with other regional media.
 At no charge, we offer our coverage for digital reposting, print and broadcast so that our stories are shared widely and broadly.
 When possible, we approach our work from a position of strength, power and solutions, rather than deficit.
 Our Indian Country reporting is grounded in historical context and aims to provide a better understanding of sovereignty and treaty rights.

 There is clearly a need for this work.
 Newsrooms are closing at an alarming rate, leaving many communities without the news and information they need to thrive.
 Underscore’s stories focus on elevating underrepresented voices to foster conversation, interrupt stereotypes, untangle complex issues and promote a better understanding of one another.

 We seek to live by the principles of diversity, equity and inclusion in both our coverage and operations, including recruitment and hiring.
-We are proud to be a BIPOC-led organization with a majority-Indigenous staff, and are equally proud of our Underscore Indigenous Journalism Fellowship, launched in 2022 to encourage and equip a new generation of Native journalists by hosting and training Indigenous journalism students from the University of Montana each summer.
+We are proud to be a BIPOC-led organization with a dedicated staff of Indigenous journalists and non-Indigenous allies, and are equally proud of our Underscore Indigenous Journalism Fellowship, launched in 2022 to encourage and equip a new generation of Native journalists by hosting and training Indigenous journalism students from the University of Montana each summer.

 Underscore took home five 2022 National Native Media Awards held by the Native American Journalists Association, the nation’s premier professional Indigenous media organization.
 We're both honored by the national recognitions and motivated to continue improving our ability and capacity to do this important work, guided by the ethics of diversity, equity and inclusion.
 We believe journalism that is grounded in these ideals has the power to contribute to a more equitable, fair and just society.